Israeli disengagement from the Gaza Strip: United States

-In his May 26, 2005 joint press conference with Palestinian leader Mahmoud Abbas, in the White House Rose Garden, President George W. Bush stated his expectations vis-a-vis the Roadmap Plan as follows:
+In his May 26, 2005, joint press conference with Palestinian leader Mahmoud Abbas, in the White House Rose Garden, President George W. Bush stated his expectations vis-a-vis the Roadmap Plan.
+This included an expectation that changes to the 1949 Armistice lines be mutually agreed to and not made unilaterally.
+In addition, Bush stated his expectation that a two-state solution must ensure contiguity of the West Bank as well as "meaningful linkages" between the West Bank and Gaza Strip.

-Any final status agreement must be reached between the two parties, and changes to the 1949 Armistice lines must be mutually agreed to.
-A viable two-state solution must ensure contiguity of the West Bank, and a state of scattered territories will not work.
-There must also be meaningful linkages between the West Bank and Gaza.
-This is the position of the United States today, it will be the position of the United States at the time of final status negotiations.

 European Union

-Javier Solana, High Representative for the Common Foreign and Security Policy (CFSP), stated on June 10, 2004:

-I welcome the Israeli Prime Minister's proposals for disengagement from Gaza.
-This represents an opportunity to restart the implementation of the Road Map, as endorsed by the UN Security Council.
+Javier Solana, High Representative for the Common Foreign and Security Policy (CFSP), stated on June 10, 2004, his support fo the disengagement as an opportunity to restart the implementation of the Road Map.

 The Irish Minister for Foreign Affairs, Brian Cowen (Ireland having Presidency of the EU at the time), announced the European Union's disapproval of the plan's limited scope in that it does not address withdrawal from the entire West Bank.
 He said that the EU "will not recognize any change to the pre-1967 borders other than those arrived at by agreement between the parties."
 However, Europe has given tentative backing to the Disengagement Plan as part of the road map for peace.

 United Nations

 Kofi Annan, United Nations Secretary-General, commended on August 18, 2005 what he called Israeli Prime Minister Sharon's "courageous decision" to carry through with the painful process of disengagement, expressed the hope that "both Palestinians and Israelis will exercise restraint in this challenging period", and "believes that a successful disengagement should be the first step towards a resumption of the peace process, in accordance with the Road Map", referring to the plan sponsored by the diplomatic Quartet – UN, EU, Russia, and the United States – which calls for a series of parallel steps leading to two states living side-by-side in peace by the end of the year.

-Ibrahim Gambari, Under-Secretary-General for Political Affairs, told the Security Council on August 24, 2005:Israel has demonstrated that it has the requisite maturity to do what would be required to achieve lasting peace, and the Israeli Defence Forces (IDF) has demonstrated their ability to discharge their mission with carefully calibrated restraint.
-Prime Minister Sharon should be commended for his determination and courage to carry out the disengagement in the face of forceful and strident internal opposition.